In Mexico, accusations of 'communism' and 'fascism' mark school textbook debate

 No longer will there be separate lessons — or textbooks — on subjects like math, reading or social studies.
 It's all mixed together, into multi-subject stories or projects, intended to give a more hands-on “experiential” learning process.

-There are some embarrassing errors; one grade-school geography lesson mislabels two of Mexico’s 32 states on a map, another suggested ¾ is greater than ⅚ and shows an incorrect date of birth of the national hero Benito Juárez.
+There are some embarrassing errors; one grade-school textbook suggested ¾ is greater than ⅚ and shows an incorrect date of birth of the national hero Benito Juárez.
 Yet another diagram suggests Mars is closer to the Sun than the Earth is.

 And there is a strong anti-capitalist tint to some of the lessons.